amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 # Binary Search Tree (BST)

-Binary Search Trees or BST for short are a special application of binary trees.
-BST has at most two nodes (like all binary trees), however, the values are in such a way that the left children value must be less than the parent and the right children is must be higher.
+Binary Search Trees or BST for short are a particular application of binary trees.
+BST has at most two nodes (like all binary trees).
+However, the values are in such a way that the left children value must be less than the parent and the right children is must be higher.

 <!-- ---BST vs non-BST--- -->

 **Duplicates:** Some BST doesn't allow duplicates while others add the duplicate as a right child.
-Other implementations might just keep a count on a case of duplicates (we are going to do this one later).
+Other implementations might keep a count on a case of duplicates (we are going to do this one later).

 Let's implement a Binary Search Tree!